 More information on the Young Lives phone survey, the fieldwork manual and the third call questionnaire can be found here.
-Data will be soon available here.
 Background on the Young Lives survey overall (sampling strategy and previous rounds) is also available on www.younglives.org.uk.